sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END report_actual_state_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-## 5. Create Compliance report with dynamic desired_state and actual_state
+## 6. Create Compliance report with dynamic desired_state and actual_state

-Once happy with the new validations run the script with no flags which is the equivalent of using *nornir_validate* to dynamically create files for both the desired and actual states.
+Once happy with the new validations run the script with no flags (the equivalent of using *nr_val.py*) to dynamically create files for both the *desired_state* and *actual_state*.

 ```python
 python val_builder.py